 Tattoos are a wonderful form of self-expression, but not always the best idea when they’re borne from a haphazard decision.
-Perhaps you got a tattoo done by an inexperienced artist or it didn’t turn out the way you wanted — what do you do, then?
+Perhaps you got a tattoo done by an inexperienced artist or it didn’t turn out the way you wanted — will you want tattoo removal then?

 Just as having the tattoo in the first place was a big decision, having it removed would be, too.
 Half the process of having it removed comes from taking that first step, so here are some things to consider.